Ken Avery begins his 15th year as Gardener.

 At a Friends Board meeting on Sept.
 27 at the Martha Crone Shelter, Mr. Dassett presented drawings from the Park Board for a cedar fence which those present, including Ken Avery, considered too ambitious and overpowering, plus it would not be durable and would block light from the plants.
 It was decided that the Friends would pay for a re-design and re-construction of the steps with an unobtrusive railing, a modest bulletin board and entrance sign and a bike rack near the entrance.

-At the end of the season, 28 people had served as Shelter volunteers, including Joan Haldeman, who later became a member, was married in the Garden, and who is still a member today (2016).
+At the end of the season, 28 people had served as Shelter volunteers, including Joan Haldeman, who later became a member, was married in the Garden, and who was still a member in 2016.

 Photo top of page: The Martha Crone Shelter in Winter Snow.